-Chris began his career at Ernst & Young, LLP & Andersen LLP, where he was recognized as an outstanding performer each of his nine years at the firm and quickly rose to Senior Manager.
-He serviced clients including WPP, Omnicom, Publicis, WebMD Health Corp., and Rémy Martin USA.
+Chris began his career at top accounting firms where he was recognized as an outstanding performer.
+He served such clients as WPP, Omnicom, Publicis, and Remy Martin USA.

 Tony joined the company in November of 2013 and is responsible for directing the vision, long-term stability, and growth of Grey Midwest.
 Known as an innovative strategist, Tony’s broad domestic and international experience fosters a culture of success through encouraging a forward-thinking, collaborative approach to leadership and teamwork.
 As a business leader, Tony leverages his 30 years of global branding, sales, operations, finance, distribution, and marketing to drive growth and improve competitive position, quality, and customer service.
 He is responsible for the development of operational and strategic business plans for some of the best-known brands in the world.
 Before joining Grey, he was the North America Chief Financial and Operations Officer for Interbrand.